 The number of source areas contributing to soil, surface water and groundwater contamination – along with the depth, contaminants and site groundwater geochemistry of the plumes – pose world-class technical and regulatory challenges for compliance, oversight and cleanup.

-For over 6 decades of enrichment operations, the PGDP has contributed billions of dollars to the local economy through employment and local business.
-During the 1950s as many as 29,000 construction workers and tradesmen were employed in the construction of the PGDP facility and two nearby power plants required to supply electricity for PGDP operations.
-PGDP employed an average of 1700 skilled workers and scientists during enrichment operations and continues to employ more than 1500 highly skilled workers to secure enrichment operations infrastructure, implement plant decontamination & decommissioning, and conduct environmental restoration activities.
-The largest employer in the region is now shut-down conducting decommissioning and environmental restoration work and the local community is facing the challenges of re-thinking and sustaining a thriving economy.
+During the 6 decades of enrichment operations, the PGDP contributed billions of dollars to the local economy through employment and local business.
+During the 1950s, 29,000 construction workers and tradesmen were employed in the construction of the PGDP, and two nearby power plants required to supply electricity for PGDP operations.
+During enrichment operations, PGDP employed an average of 1,700 skilled workers and scientists to operate the enrichment process and maintain plant infrastructure.